Biden takes the helm, appeals for unity to take on crises

 By afternoon, a White House desolate in Trump’s waning days sprang back to life, with Biden staffers settling in and new COVID-19 safety measures, like plastic shields on desks, in place.

-In the evening, in lieu of the traditional balls that welcome a new president to Washington, Biden stood at the Lincoln Memorial to take part in a televised concert that also marked the return of A-list celebrities to the White House orbit after they largely eschewed Trump.
+In the evening, in lieu of the traditional balls that welcome a new president to Washington, Biden and Harris appeared separately at the Lincoln Memorial to take part in a televised concert that also marked the return of A-list celebrities to the White House orbit after they largely eschewed Trump.
 Among those in the lineup: Bruce Springsteen, Justin Timberlake and Lin-Manuel Miranda.

+The Bidens ended their evening watching fireworks from a White House balcony.

 This was not an inauguration for the crowds.
 But Americans in the capital city nonetheless brought their hopes to the moment.